mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

   "payloadRegex": "state\\s+.*\\s(?<TL_boot_state>.*)",
   "reportOptions": {
     "groupPrio": {
       // key is the name of the group and can be set with or without the 'TL_'.
 Using the 'TL_' is recommended.
+The group name is case sensitive!
       // value is the group priority and can be a positive or negative number "TL_boot": -1
     }